trifle-io/trifle-io/docs/trifle-app/getting_started.md

 This is the shortest path from "no app" to "I can see a chart".

-## 0. Install the app
+## 0. Self-hosted Installation

 Use the Helm chart in the Trifle repo and apply a minimal values file.
-(See [Installation](/trifle-app/installation)).
+(See [Installation](/trifle-app/deployment/installation)).

 Expected outcome: Trifle App is running and reachable.